-A limited liability partnership is important because it has features of both, a partnership and a company.
-An LLP registration is overlooked by the Ministry of Corporate Affairs (MCA) and the Limited Liability Partnership Act of 2008.
+A limited liability partnership is a business structure that has the features of both, a partnership and a company.
+An LLP registration comes under the purview of the Ministry of Corporate Affairs (MCA) and the Limited Liability Partnership Act of 2008.
 Limited liability is the most important characteristic of an LLP.
-It means that the ability of an LLP allows partners to be free from any obligation to use their personal assets for paying off the debts of the company, unlike in the partnership Act of 1932.
+It means that the ability of an LLP allows partners to be free from any obligation to use their personal assets to pay off the debts of the company, unlike in the Partnership Act of 1932.
 LLP is a separate legal entity distinct from its owners.
 This allows it to enter into a contract and have a property in its own name.
 It is not a new concept in the 22nd century.
 The formation of an LLP includes features of a partnership and a corporation.
 Also, it gives a person a freer and a positive approach towards the formation of an enterprise.
 In this article, we will talk about LLPs in details, as well as different aspects of them, such as Perpetual succession in LLP, LLPs ability fo enter into a contract, Limited Liability, etc.

 The Ability of LLP to Enter Into a Contract

 Section 3 of the Limited Liability Partnership Act of 2008 states an LLP to be a body corporate.
-In addition, the requirements of the Indian contract act of 1872 includes the capacity to enter into a contract.
+In addition, the requirements of the Indian Contract Act of 1872 includes the capacity to enter into a contract.
 Hence, it is important to note that the same runs co-extensive as in the case of an LLP also.

 Considering the power to contract, the separate legal entity concept is important.
 As an LLP, it is also a form of a company.
 It means that the ability of an LLP covers everything that a natural person can do including the capacity to enter into a contract, “to sue and to be sued.”
 Change in the partner of an LLP does not affect its existence.
 It is a feature of an LLP.
 An LLP is an artificial person.
 It has a character that is distinct from its partners.
 It means that an LLP is able to exist is separate from its partners.
 Also, the law states that LLPs have a separate legal existence.

 An LLP is a separate legal entity while the partnership is not.
 Here’s a read to burst myths regarding LLP in India.